 For this recipe, I bought Matcha green tea packets and ground them into a powder in my spice grinder.
 I choose to do it this way purely for a different look.
 I love being able to see the flecks of tea throughout the ice cream.
 If you want an ice cream that’s purely green, use matcha powder.

 This ice cream whipped up into a beautiful, subtle green color with a wonderful balance between sweet cream and delicate green tea.
 Refreshing, decadent and very dimensional, this ice cream with surprise you!

 For homemade ice cream or frozen yogurt I prefer, and love, my Cuisinart ice cream maker.
 If I have the room, I like to keep the freezer bowl in my freezer for the duration of the summer.
 That way, when I get a hankering for something cool and sweet I’ve got everything ready!

-- Transfer ice cream to a plastic container fitted with a lid; freeze until firm, about 2 hours.
+Transfer ice cream to a plastic container fitted with a lid; freeze until firm, 3–4 hours.

 This ice cream (or any homemade ice cream) will keep in the freezer for 3 months but is best enjoyed within 2 months.
 Anything longer and ice crystals will start to form.